 - All required application materials must be attached electronically to your application.

-- Statement 1: Your personal statement (two to three pages, double-spaced) should describe your personal and/or professional goals, why you think the ACL program will help you achieve them, and how you plan to focus your program, including the particular issues and nuances of leadership you would like to explore.
+- Professional statement: Two to three pages, double-spaced, should describe your personal and/or professional goals, why you think the ACL program will help you achieve them, and how you plan to focus your program, including the particular issues and nuances of leadership you would like to explore.

-- Extenuating Circumstances: If your undergraduate GPA is below 3.0, please provide an explanation.
+- Extenuating Circumstances statement: If your undergraduate GPA is below 3.0, please provide an explanation.

 Two Letters of Recommendation